curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/Berkley-R-Services/README.md

 ## Rlogin/Rwho Daemon

 The rlogin daemon, which by default operates on port 513, allows a user to login to a remote unix system.
-Access via
+This can also allow users to login without a password:

+` rlogin -l root <IP_Address>`

+A list of logged in users can be obtained using the following command:

+`rusers -al <IP_Address>`

+## RSH Daemon

+The Remote SHell (RSH) Daemon allows users to open a shell on a remote machine and execute commands:

+`rsh <IP_Address> <shell_command_to_be_ran>`